daniellionel01/parrot/README.md

 ### What sqlc features are not supported?
 - embeddeding structs (https://docs.sqlc.dev/en/stable/howto/embedding.html)

 - Certain query annotations are not supported and will panic the process: `:execrows`, `:execlastid`, `:batchexec`, `:batchone`, `:batchmany`, `:copyfrom`.
-You can read more about it here: https://docs.sqlc.dev/en/stable/reference/query-annotations.html
+  You can read more about those operations here: https://docs.sqlc.dev/en/stable/reference/query-annotations.html.
+  Most of those operations are only supported when outputting Go code and are simply not necessary in Gleam.

 ## Future Work